-As I reflect on Valentine’s Day this year, I am reminded of our unrealistic cultural expectations of love and relationships and hope to open the door to continued conversation on what love really is and how powerful it can be.
+As I reflect on Valentine’s Day this year, I am reminded of our unrealistic cultural expectations of love and relationships.
+It is my hope to open the door to continued conversation on what the power of love really is.

 My first thought is that love is a choice, not an emotion.
 We so often want to be with the people who we feel most energized by, passionate about or attracted to.
 And while each of those things are important, that is not really what a sustaining love is all about!